Dorothy Nyembe

-Dorothy Nomzansi Nyembe (December 31, 1931 – December 17, 1998) was a South African activist and politician.
+Dorothy Nomzansi Nyembe OMSS (31 December 1931 – 18 December 1998) was a South African activist and politician.

 Biography

 Born near Dundee, KwaZulu-Natal, Nyembe was the daughter of Leeya Basolise Nyembe, whose father was Chief Ngedee Shezi.
 She attended mission schools until Standard 9.
 She had her only child when she was fifteen.

-Nyembe spent much of her life under apartheid either under banning orders or in prison, serving terms from 1963 to 1966 for furthering the ANC movement.
-Again from 1968 until 1983 for harboring terrorists.
+Nyembe spent much of her life under apartheid either under banning orders or in prison, serving terms from 1963 to 1966 for furthering the ANC movement and from 1968 until 1983 for harboring terrorists, serving time in Barberton and then Kroonstad.
 Nyembe joined the Natal Organisation of Women (NOW) after her 1984 release.
 She was again released from detention in 1987.

 She was elected to the National Assembly in 1994.

 Career

-Nyembe was merchant but was also active in politics, participating or running many progressive organizations.
+Nyembe was active in politics, participating or running many progressive organizations.
 She joined the African National Congress in 1952 and soon became an active member.
 When she joined the ANC the Defiance campaign was going on.
 Nyembe was imprisoned in 1952 for defying unjust laws.
 She led women from Natal in the Defiance Campaign of 1956.
 Part of the Defiance Campaign was being a leader against the removal of the Cato Manor in 1956.
 In 1956 she was elected as the vice president of the Durban ANC.
 She was also active in the movement to boycott beer halls.
 Beer Halls, taking jobs away from many women.

 In 1959 she was elected president of the Natal division of the African National Congress Women's League.
 When the ANC was banned in 1960, she joined Spear of the Nation.
 In 1961, Nyembe was recruited into the Umkhonto we Sizwe and worked with a number of allies such as Chief Albert Luthuli, Moses Mabhida, Nelson Mandela, Walter Sisulu and Oliver Tambo."

 In 1963 she led women during the Natal Women's Revolt.
-"She was released on 23 March 1984, after her release, Nyembe started working for Natal Organisation of Women (NOW).
+She was released on 23 March 1984, after her release, Nyembe started working for Natal Organisation of Women (NOW).
 NOW served a number of purposes.
 Fighting against rent increases, transport costs, poor education and lack of child care facilities are the main focus of the organization."